-- (a) "Advertised" means advertised online in the Education Gazette. - (b) "Association" or "union" means the New Zealand Post Primary Teachers' Association Te Wehengarua (PPTA). - (c) "Employer" means a board of trusteesschool board constituted pursuant to section 93 or section 95 of the Education Act 1989the Education and Training Act 2020, or a commissioner where a commissioner has been appointed under the intervention in state schools section of the Education and Training Act 2020Part 9 of the Education Act 1989 to act in place of a board of trusteesschool board, of a state or integrated school which employs teachers as described under 1.4(a) above.
-It also means a new school board of trustees of a school created by the establishment of a new state or integrated school, or by the amalgamation of two or more existing schools where either event occurs during the term of this agreement as described in 1.6 above.
+- (a) "Advertised" means advertised in the Education Gazette. - (b) "Association" or "union" means the New Zealand Post Primary Teachers' Association (PPTA). - (c) "Employer" means a board of trustees constituted pursuant to section 93 or section 95 of the Education Act 1989, or a commissioner where a commissioner has been appointed under Part 9 of the Education Act 1989 to act in place of a board of trustees, of a state or integrated school which employs teachers as described under 1.4(a) above.
+It also means a new board of trustees of a school created by the establishment of a new state or integrated school, or by the amalgamation of two or more existing schools where either event occurs during the term of this agreement as described in 1.6 above.

-Note: In relation to a dispute about the interpretation, application or operation of this agreement, the employer shall act, if the Secretary for Education acting under delegated authority from the State Public Services Commissioner so requires, together or in consultation with the Secretary for Education.
+Note: In relation to a dispute about the interpretation, application or operation of this agreement, the employer shall act, if the Secretary for Education acting under delegated authority from the State Services Commissioner so requires, together or in consultation with the Secretary for Education.

-- (d) "Employee" or "Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement: - (i) "Trained Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement and who holds a recognised teacher education gualification - (ii) "Untrained Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement and who has not completed a recognised teacher education qualification. - (de) "Correspondence School" or "Te Kura" means the Te Aho o Te Kura Pounamu. - (ef) "Secondary school" means a year 9-13 (form 3-7) or a year 7-13 (form 1-7) school.
-This includes junior high schools and senior high schools.
+- (d) "Employee" or "Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement: - (i) "Trained Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement and who holds a recognised teacher education qualification - (ii) "Untrained Teacher" means any person as defined by clause 1.4 of this agreement who is or who becomes bound by this agreement and who has not completed a recognised teacher education qualification. - (e) "Correspondence School" or "Te Kura" means the Te Aho o Te Kura Pounamu. - (f) "Secondary school" means a year 9-13 (form 3-7) or a year 7-13 (form 1-7) school.
+This includes junior high schools and senior high schools. - (g) 'Technology host school' means a state or state-integrated school that has agreed, in a technology memorandum of understanding (or other agreement), to provide technology instruction for years 7 and 8 students of another state or state-integrated school(s).